 Strong partnership beyond the school.
 The school engages with the community, local institutions and social services to help students learn beyond the classroom.

 How personalized learning works

 The structure of a classroom in a personalized setting varies.
 Students can work on their laptops while a teacher works one-on-one with students who are struggling with the learning material.
-Other schools implement a “playlist” system in which students go through their lessons based on a customized list of tasks and activities.
+Schools like Distinction Tutors implement a “playlist” system in which students go through their lessons based on a customized list of tasks and activities.
 The tasks range from basic to advanced, depending on a student’s performance.
 Assessments then determine if a student should progress to the next level or will require remediation.

 Benefits and challenges of personalized learning

 Personalized learning offers several advantages over traditional learning styles.
 Students have greater choice when it comes to learning materials, place of study and learning style, to name a few areas.
 The pace of learning is fine-tuned to a student’s needs, which means those who struggle with certain skills or aspects of knowledge can take more time to develop an understanding of the concepts.

 However, many educators transitioning from traditional teaching to a personalized one struggle with adjusting their approach to fit each student.
 Additionally, personalized learning assumes that every school has the same access to technology.
 In reality, some schools lack sustainable funding to implement an information technology system used to customize students’ individual learning needs.

 A study conducted in the United States by the Bill & Melinda Gates Foundation revealed that students under the personalized learning system are quicker to reach national average scores in math and science than those in traditional schools.
 There are other self-reported findings, though they don’t provide enough evidence about the effectiveness of personalized learning.
 Researchers owe it to the lack of consensus in defining personalized learning, since the purpose, tools and teaching techniques are modified to suit each student’s needs and goals.